 - People are concerned with shipping speeds, delivery dates, return policies, and customer support.
 So people will be shopping earlier than usual.

-People will be buying earlier (I already mentioned these searches around holiday gift ideas have been coming up since April).
 Most people, at least in the US, are aware the pandemic has affected stock availability and shipping times.
 So be clear in your shop’s information: how long is shipping?
 Are things in stock?
 Is there free shipping?
 What exactly will be received?
 What kind of guarantees are there?
 Also, what is your return policy if the customer is unhappy or the order is delayed?
 All of these issues need to be really clear in your messaging.

 As a side note to this, make sure you have reviews and testimonials on your site.
 Your customers want to know they are ordering from someplace reputable.
 Social proof is one way to assure them they will receive their product and be happy with their purchase.
 Let people know that others have received their orders quickly, that it was fulfilled as promised, and all the good things that build your reputation as a seller.